adialkozha/aspa.api/README.md

 Bootstrap is a free open source CSS framework for flexible front-end web development for mobile devices.
 It contains CSS and JavaScript based design templates for typography, forms, buttons, navigation and other interface components.

+In MVC, models are represented by two main types: view models, which are used by views to display and transfer data, and domain models, which describe data manipulation logic.

 Stack:
 ```
 - ASP.NET CORE